Grief, loss and bereavement

 - respectfully exploring and expressing your feelings and your relevant personal history

-- addressing any issues of anxiety, depression or suicidal thoughts
+- addressing anxiety, depression or suicidal thoughts

 - adjusting to life beyond your loss, coming to terms with the absence of a family member, partner, close friend or companion who had felt central to your life